 As a general rule, a visa is required to enter France.
 Foreign nationals in the two categories listed below are not required to carry a visa for stays of 90 days or less:

 For stays of more than 90 days, a long-stay visa is required.

 Travellers from all other countries must be in possession of a visa, regardless of the length of their stay.
 Visa applications must be submitted to the nearest French Embassy or French Consulate in the country of permanent residence well in advance of departure.

 For further information, visit the website of the French Ministry of Foreign Affairs: https://www.diplomatie.gouv.fr/en/coming-to-france/requesting-a-visa/

 Contact information for the embassies and consulates of your country is accessible in the directory of the French Ministry of Foreign Affairs: https://www.diplomatie.gouv.fr/en/country-files/

-To enjoy peace of mind during your stay in Marseille, visit the website of the Ministry of Foreign Affairs of your country.
+To enjoy peace of mind during your stay in France, please check the information and advice provided on your country’s Ministry of Foreign Affairs or Foreign Office website.

 Here are a few basic French phrases that will make your stay in Marseille a little easier:

 In Marseille like elsewhere in France, a service charge is always included in the bill.
 If you are particularly pleased with the service, you may certainly leave a few extra euros on the table.
 But this additional tip is neither expected nor necessary.